Biography of James Watt

 1765: He fits the Newcomen Engine with a separate condenser unit to increase its power.

-1774: Watt left Scotland for Birmingham.
+1774: Watt leaves Scotland for Birmingham.

 1776: Boulton and Watt build two new steam engines.
+He marries Ann MacGregor.

-1784: Although he described steam locomotion in one of his Patents he dissuaded William Murdock from investigating this further.
+1784: Although he described steam locomotion in one of his patents he dissuaded William Murdock from investigating this further.

 1796: Richard Trevithick visits the Soho Foundry.